 Students are responsible for the completeness and accuracy of their registration.
 They are also responsible for adjustments in registration.

-Information on Academic Standing, Academic Probation, and Required to Withdraw can be found in the Calendar under Regulations of the FGSR>Academic Standing.
+Information on Academic Standing, Academic Probation, and Required to Withdraw can be found in Academic Standing in the Calendar.

 If you require further information, please speak with the department graduate advisor or go to the Contact Us page on the FGSR website under Graduate Program Services.

 Students wishing to withdraw from their program must do so in writing according to the information below.

 All departmental requests for termination of a student’s program must be made in writing by the Chair or Graduate Coordinator of the department to an Associate Dean of FGSR, with a copy to the student.

 The written recommendation should give the effective date of the proposed termination and document carefully the reasons for the recommendation.
 Reference should be made to any previous discussions or correspondence with the student related to the matter.
 It is expected that the Chair or Graduate Coordinator will have discussed the issue with the student (and with the supervisor, where appropriate) prior to the letter being sent.
 Departments are encouraged, but not required, to have internal appeal procedures.
 If the recommendation is upheld, the student’s transcript will indicate “Required to Withdraw”.

 If a student completes a Withdrawal form due to lack of adequate academic progress, this does not preclude a department from recommending the student be required to withdraw.

 Cases requiring mediation should be brought first to the Chair and then, if necessary to the FGSR for resolution.